 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 The broker will only collect a commission if they find a buyer or tenant.
-Therefore the owner can always find their buyer and not owe any commission.
+Therefore, the owner can always find a buyer and not owe any commission.

 An open listing means a home is for sale with a non-exclusive contract with a brokerage.
-Having an open listing means the owner might make an FSBO sale (‘For sale By Owner”) while the home gets listed for sale via a brokerage, which cuts down on commissions.
-Sometimes, a home seller might do an open listing with multiple brokerages to help spread the word about a home faster.
+It also means the owner might make an FSBO sale (‘For Sale By Owner’) while the home is listed for sale via a brokerage, cutting commissions.
+Sometimes, a home seller might open a listing with multiple brokerages to help spread the word about a home faster.

 With a typical listing, owners don’t have the right to find the seller, nor can they sell the home independently.
 They follow an exclusivity clause, meaning they are stuck with a specific real estate agent for the sale duration (or a set number of days, whichever comes first).